 - Fruit salad cups

 - Drinks – tea/fresh filtered coffee / orange juice.

 PLEASE NOTE: Special dietary requirements can be catered for, however, these requirements must be provided to reservations on booking.

 Next available ‘Sleep Under the Sea’ experience:

-Limited spaces and booking is essential.
+Limited spaces so bookings are essential.
 Please call or visit the website to reserve your place.

 When we let our Facebook fans know that we were doing this experience, we asked them what THEY would like to know.
 Here are their questions and our answers:

 Are the lights left on all night – can you actually sleep?

 When we were there, the main lights were turned off but there was still ‘light’ to see.
 Some parts of the tunnel were more light than others – we opted for a darker part of the tunnel.
 I am a poor sleeper at the best of times but I reckon I slept from 11pm – 5am.

 What was the noise like when you were sleeping – water filters etc?